Farmland preservation: Maryland

-The largest of this land was located in Kent County, where 1,365 acres where preserved through $5,850,144.98 worth of easements.
-The Hampton Historical Site is a 63-acre preservation that includes the historic Hampton Mansion, gardens, historic farm buildings, slave quarters, and a family cemetery.
+The largest area in Maryland preserved through easements was located in Kent County, where 1365 acres were preserved through $5,850,144.98 worth of easements.
+The Hampton National Historic Site in Baltimore County is a 63 acre preservation that includes the historic Hampton Mansion, gardens, historic farm buildings, slave quarters, and a family cemetery.
 In the face of suburban expansion and farming becoming less viable, the Ridgely family decided to sell the remaining property to the National Park Service.
 The site was restored before reopening in 1950.
-In 2023, the Maryland Agricultural Land Preservation Foundation was able to permanently preserve 4,600 acres of farmland by using $16,76732.23 in easements.
+In 2023, the Maryland Agricultural Land Preservation Foundation was able to permanently preserve 4600 acre of farmland by using $16,76732.23 in easements.

 Minnesota

-The Minnesota Land Trust has been able to preserve approximately 79,421 acres that span across 698 projects.
+The Minnesota Land Trust has been able to preserve approximately 79421 acre that span across 698 projects.
 The largest deal made by the trust was in 2021, with the purchase of 4 parcels valued at $4.2 million.
 Upon purchase, the land was donated to St. Louis County, who will manage the land for recreation, wildlife, and sustainable time harvest.
-In 2024, the Krueger Christmas Tree Farm completed easements that would preserve 36 of the 46 acres on their farm.
+In 2024, the Krueger Christmas Tree Farm completed easements that would preserve 36 of the 46 acre on their farm.

 Florida

 In 2023, Florida Agriculture Commissioner Wilton Simpson helped secure $300 million in funding for the Rural and Family Lands Protection Program (RFLPP).
 The program intends to provide funds easements for these farms, which in turn serve as a buffer to the Florida Wildlife Corridor.
-The Department of Agriculture released rankings of 257 farms and placed Trailhead Blue Springs at first, which is a 12,098 acre cow ranch.
-The largest of these project is the Adams Ranch in Osceola County, which is 24,027 acres and is used for cattle production.
-In a joint effort by Conservation Florida and the Natural Resources Conservation Service, easements were placed on the XL Ranch Lightsey Cove that helped protect 527 acres along the Florida Wildlife Corridor.
-This ranch is also located within the Avon Park Air Force Range Sentinel Landscape, which covers nearly 1.7 million acres and homes parts of the Everglades Headwaters National Wildlife Refuge and Conservation Area.
+The state Department of Agriculture released rankings of 257 farms and placed Trailhead Blue Springs at first, which is a 12098 acre cow ranch.
+The largest of these projects is the Adams Ranch in Osceola County, which is 24027 acre and is used for cattle production.
+In a joint effort by Conservation Florida and the Natural Resources Conservation Service (USDA), easements were placed on the XL Ranch Lightsey Cove that helped protect 527 acre along the Florida Wildlife Corridor.
+This ranch is also located within the Avon Park Air Force Range Sentinel Landscape, which covers nearly 1700000 acre and homes, parts of the Everglades Headwaters National Wildlife Refuge and Conservation Area.

 Connecticut

-In Connecticut, the Farmland Preservation Program has preserved over 45,300 acres of land across 373 farms.
-This includes the historic Maple Bank Farm, which was offered an easement to preserve 51 of the 80 acres that the farm is found on.
-In 2009, the program engaged in a three-way deal with the Connecticut Department of Agriculture and the United States Department of Agriculture to preserve Winsneke Farm.
+In Connecticut, the Farmland Preservation Program has preserved over 45300 acre of land across 373 farms.
+This includes the historic Maple Bank Farm, which was offered an easement to preserve 51 of its 80 acre property.
+In 2009, the program engaged in a three-way deal with the Connecticut Department of Agriculture and USDA to preserve Winsneke Farm.
 The deal was the first in the history of the program to include the State of Connecticut, a land trust, and a federal agency.
 After a 3-year application process, the town of Southington and the Farmland Preservation Program split the purchase of development rights to Karabin Farms in 2021.
-This purchase protected over 1,000 acres in farmland and ensured that the farm would still remain operational.
+This purchase protected over 1000 acre in farmland and ensured that the farm would still remain operational.